syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Editing.md

 ### Cancel edited value from getting committed

 You can prevent the edited value from getting committed using the `SfDataGrid.CurrentCellEndEdit` event.
-The below code example shows how to prevent the edited values from getting committed in the underlying collection.
+The following code example shows how to prevent the edited values from getting committed in the underlying collection.

 {% highlight c# %}
 this.dataGrid.CurrentCellEndEdit += DataGrid_CurrentCellEndEdit;